rgraphql/rgraphql/README.md

 ## Resolvers

-All resolvers can optionally take a `context.Context` as the first argument.
+All resolvers can optionally take a `context.Context` as an argument.
 Without this argument, the system will consider the resolver as being "trivial."
 All streaming / live resolvers MUST take a Context argument, as this is the only way for the system to kill a long-running operation.

+Note that ordering of arguments in your resolver functions does not matter.
+You can put the context first or the arguments first, etc.

 Here are the types of resolvers you can use.